 Please consult your doctor with any questions or concerns you have regarding the COVID-19 Vaccines.

 The U.S. Food and Drug Administration’s advisory committee met on December 10 to review the safety and efficacy of the first COVID-19 vaccine candidate for Emergency Use Authorization (EUA): Pfizer-BioNTech.
 Following an affirmative vote by the vaccine advisory panel, the FDA granted emergency authorization of the vaccine for people 16 and older.
 The vaccinations started being administered on December 14, 2020.
 On December 18, 2020, the FDA issued an emergency use authorization for the Moderna vaccine as well, for individuals 18 and older.
 On February 27, 2021, the FDA issued emergency use authorization for the Janssen COVID-19 Vaccine (of Johnson & Johnson) to be distributed for adults 18 and older.
+On May 10, 2021, the FDA issued authorization for Pfizer-BioNTech vaccinations to be administered to adolescents, aged 12-15.

 Operation Warp Speed (OWS), an initiative of the Department of Health and Human Services (HHS), has a goal of producing and delivering 300 million doses of safe and effective vaccines, with initial doses available by January 2021, as part of a broader strategy to accelerate the development, manufacturing, and distribution of COVID-19 vaccines, therapeutics, and diagnostics.